 The Office will:

-- provide independent oversight of immigration detention facilities, including conducting unannounced inspections and reviewing contract terms for immigration detention facilities and services, and
+- provide independent oversight of immigration detention facilities, including conducting announced and unannounced inspections, and reviewing contract terms for immigration detention facilities and services; and

 - serve as an independent office to review and resolve problems stemming from the same.

 To request assistance from OIDO, please review our case assistance webpage.
 Then, access the OIDO Case Intake Form (DHS Form 405).

 OIDO's New Look

 OIDO is excited to announce that our new logo will appear on our uniforms!
 The uniforms will feature the OIDO hummingbird, which we hope will make our case managers' identifiable and more approachable than uniforms traditionally found in the detention setting.
 We are excited to integrate this visual identity into our work, promoting our unique identity and the value we provide the immigration detention community.
 Images of the new OIDO case manager uniforms are shown below.

 A Message from OIDO Acting Ombudsman David Gersten